Immunisation saves millions of lives every year. It will protect you, your children and the community from dangerous diseases.

 Immunisation/vaccination protects adults and children from dangerous diseases by working with your body’s natural defences to build protection.
-Vaccines also helps prevent and control infectious-disease outbreaks.
+Vaccines also help prevent and control infectious disease outbreaks.

 What is immunisation?

 Vaccines are special medications that can prevent very serious, sometimes even deadly, illnesses.
 They work by teaching your body to protect itself when it is infected by these illnesses.
 The use of vaccines has seen a decrease in childhood deaths caused by these infections, in some cases, certain diseases no longer exist because of vaccinations.

 Vaccines stimulate the immune system to produce antibodies- special proteins in your body fighting infections.
 However, unlike bacteria and viruses, vaccines do not cause the person to become ill to develop these antibodies.

 The Department of Health and Wellness strongly advises mothers to vaccinate their children to protect them from infectious diseases by getting them vaccinated between birth and 12 years old.
 The Department also runs immunisation campaigns, and health workers are sent to nursery schools and crèches to immunise the children where capacity allows.

 Immunisations are safe.
 Although side effects following immunisations may occur, they are usually mild and clear up quickly.
 Contact your clinic for advice if you are concerned.